Nanoneedles and Core-Shell Carbon Nanotubes Encapsulating FeSe Nanowires

-S. Patil and M. Nath, "Nanoneedles and Core-shell Carbon Nanotubes Encapsulating FeSe Nanowires," American Chemical Society (ACS), Jan 2011.
+S. Patil and M. Nath, "Nanoneedles and Core-Shell Carbon Nanotubes Encapsulating FeSe Nanowires," Proceedings of the 242nd ACS National Meeting & Exposition (2011, Denver, CO), American Chemical Society (ACS), Aug 2011.

 Article - Conference proceedings